-If the Committee and Council are inclined to pursue additional details from the current RFI slate of proposals, or decide to release an RFP for full proposals, staff believes that a full proposal and ISRP review process could be completed in 4-5 months (before the start of FY 2018).
+If the Council members are inclined to pursue additional details from the current RFI slate of proposals, or decide to release an RFP for full proposals, staff believes that a full proposal and ISRP review process could be completed in about five months (before the end of calendar year 2017.
 The CSW expects to have funds available in FY 2018 and FY 2019.